Existence and regularity of steady-state solutions of the Navier-Stokes equations arising from irregular data: Introduction

-Our main result states that there exists a unique solution of \eqref{eq:NS-eq}-\eqref{bc} in a suitable framework under a smallness condition on $f\in\dot{H}^{-1/2,2(n-1)}(\rn)$.
+Our main result states that there exists a unique solution of \eqref{eq:NS-eq}-\eqref{bc} in a suitable framework under a smallness condition on $f\in\dot{H}^{-1/2,2(n-1)}(\rn)$ and the external force.
 A more general statement involving Dirichlet data in homogeneous Triebel-Lizorkin spaces is obtained.
-In both cases, the constructed solution satisfies a global integrability property, expressed in terms of a tent space norm and it is further shown that this solution enjoys a higher regularity locally.
+In both cases, the constructed solution satisfies a global integrability property, expressed in terms of a weighted tent norm and it is further shown that this solution enjoys a better regularity locally.
 More precisely, the velocity field $u$ belongs to $C^{0,\alpha}_{loc}$ and the pressure $\pi$ is an element of $L^p_{loc}$ for any $p\in (1,\infty)$.
 These features are derived from the pointwise decay rate of the velocity field near the boundary.
-In order to derive all these results, we study the inhomogeneous Stokes problem in $\rnp$ (which plays a fundamental role in the analysis of \eqref{eq:NS-eq}-\eqref{bc} when the flow takes place in an exterior region, a channel or a pipe) and derived key estimates of the solution for prescribed data in the homogeneous Triebel-Lizorkin class with negative amount of smoothness.
+In order to derive all these results, we study the inhomogeneous Stokes problem in $\rnp$ (which plays a fundamental role in the analysis of \eqref{eq:NS-eq}-\eqref{bc} when the flow takes place in an exterior region, a channel or a pipe) and establish key estimates of the solution for prescribed data in the homogeneous Triebel-Lizorkin class with negative amount of smoothness.